-- Task A unit of independent execution.
+Task - A unit of independent execution.
 In conventional Java, this is a thread.
 The Schedulable interface marks realtime tasks.
 The classes that implement Schedulable are subject to the scheduling behavior of realtime schedulers.
-Instances of these classes are referred to as Schedulables (SO) and provide three execution states: executing, blocked, and eligible-for-execution. - 1.
-Executing refers to the state where the schedulable is currently running on a processor. - 2.
+Instances of these classes are referred to as Schedulables (SO) and provide four execution states: executing, eligible-for-execution, blocked, and descheduled.

+- 1. Executing refers to the state where the schedulable is currently running on a processor. - 2.
 Blocked refers to the state where the schedulable is not among those schedulables that could be selected to have their state changed to executing.
 The blocked state will have a reason associated with it, e.g., blocked-for-I/O-completion, blocked-for-release-event, or blocked-by-cost-overrun. - 3.
-Eligible-for-execution refers to the state where the schedulable could be selected to have its state changed to executing.
+Eligible-for-execution refers to the state where the schedulable could be selected to have its state changed to executing. - 4.
+Descheduled refers to the state where the schedulable is ineligible to be released.